sidecartridge/sidecart-site-dev-docs/sidecartridge-tos-256kb-decoder/hardware-installation.md

 # Hardware Installation
 {: .no_toc }

-This chapter will guide you through the process of installing the SidecarTridge TOS 256KB Decoder in your Atari ST or Mega ST series computer, specifically how to solder the decoder to the Motorola 68000 CPU.
+This chapter will guide you through the installation of the current SidecarTridge TOS 256KB Decoder in your Atari Mega ST computer.
+This installation process only applies to Mega ST computers using the SidecarTridge TOS Emulator carrier board revision 4 and higher.
+Unlike the discontinued previous versions, this decoder plugs into the MEGABUS connector and does not require soldering on the Motorola 68000 CPU.
 Once the decoder is installed, you can continue with the installation of the SidecarTridge TOS Emulator as described in the [hardware installation guide](/sidecartridge-tos/hardware-installation/).

+{: .warning}
+This current installation guide only applies to Atari Mega ST computers with the SidecarTridge TOS Emulator carrier board revision 4 and higher.
+If you have an older TOS Emulator carrier board revision, visit the [discontinued hardware installation page](/sidecartridge-tos-256kb-decoder/hardware-installation-discontinued/) for reference only.

 <details open markdown="block">
   <summary>